Liberals to emphasize common ground in throne speech as Parliament resumes

 Prime Minister Justin Trudeau makes his way to a press conference at the National Press Theatre in Ottawa on Wednesday Oct.
 23, 2019.
 THE CANADIAN PRESS/Sean Kilpatrick

-OTTAWA -- The 43rd session of Parliament -- and a new era of minority government -- is to open Thursday with a speech from the throne emphasizing the issues on which Justin Trudeau's Liberals believe they can find common ground with opposition parties.
+OTTAWA -- The 43rd session of Parliament -- and a new era of minority government -- opens today with a speech from the throne that will emphasize the issues on which Justin Trudeau's Liberals believe they can find common ground with opposition parties.

+The throne speech is penned by the Prime Minister's Office but is to be read by Gov. Gen. Julie Payette in the Senate chamber.

-Stronger action to combat climate change, tax breaks for middle-class Canadians, pharmacare and stricter gun control all featured in the Liberals' re-election platform and, to varying degrees, in those of the New Democrats, Bloc Quebecois and Greens.
+The speech is expected to highlight Liberal commitments to stronger action to combat climate change, tax breaks for the middle-class, pharmacare and stricter gun control, all of which featured in the platforms of the New Democrats, Bloc Quebecois and Greens.

 While the leaders of the three progressive parties have signalled varying degrees of willingness to collaborate with the Liberals, Conservative Leader Andrew Scheer appears determined to give no quarter, viewing the new session of Parliament as a continuation of the election campaign.